The Importance of Keywords Optimization

 Let’s take a look at how to choose the best target keyword phrase for any given article.

-There may be some subtle differences in this setup depending upon different situations however, the following basic steps can be applied to any written article.
+There may be some subtle differences in this setup depending on different situations however, the following basic steps can be applied to any written article.

 Many writers will tell you the title of your article is the most important part of your article.